trentlarson/endorser-docs/src/witness.rst

 ... to show gratitude

-How can we share with someone a signed record of seeing them, revealing our gratitude such that they can see and appreciate the recognition but without making it fully public?
+How can we share with someone a signed record of seeing them, revealing our gratitude such that they can see and appreciate the recognition but without making their ID fully public?

-  * Declare an "Event" about an "agent", with a "description" of what happened.
-Technically: `Event by Bio Vocabulary <https://vocab.org/bio/#event>`_
+  * Declare a "GiveAction" or "Event" about an "agent", with a "description" of what happened.
+Technically: `"GiveAction" <https://schema.org/GiveAction>`_ or `Event by Bio Vocabulary <https://vocab.org/bio/#event>`_

 **Other References**